The first opals are believed to have been found in Ethiopia about 4,000 BC.

 All naturally occurring opals fall into one of two classes: precious and common.
 Precious opals are those that display flashes of iridescent colors when turned and tilted, and light strikes its surface at various angles.
 This effect is called “play of color,” but is scientifically referred to as opalescence.

-Play of color, or opalescence, is caused by tiny sphere formations of silicon which make up the structure of opal.
+Play of color, or opalescence, is caused by tiny sphere formations of silica arranged in a regular pattern, with water between the spheres.
 When light is refracted by the spheres, it causes light to be separated into its various spectral colors.
 The actual colors being emitted are controlled by the size and distance of the spheres to each other.

 While opals come in many diverse colors and combinations, precious black opals are the most valuable and in demand because of their rarity and play of color.
 Precious opals also come in white, gray, red, orange, yellow, green, blue, magenta, rose, pink, slate, olive, and brown.
 Reds against black are most rare, while white and greens are the most common.